WeblateOrg/weblate/docs/workflows.rst

 Needs editing
     Translation needs editing, this is usually the result of a source string change.
-    The translation is stored in the file, depending on the file format it might be marked as needing edit (eg. fuzzy flag).
+    The translation is stored in the file, depending on the file format it might be marked as needing edit (for example fuzzy flag).
 Waiting for review
     Translation is done, but not reviewed.
 It is stored in the file as a valid translation.